AcademySoftwareFoundation/MaterialX/javascript/README.md

-# MaterialX JavaScript Bindings
+# MaterialX JavaScript

-This folder contains the JavaScript bindings for the MaterialX library.
+This folder contains tests and examples that leverage the JavaScript bindings for the MaterialX library.
 The bindings are generated using the emscripten SDK.

 ## Generating the Bindings